 ORGS 460 · Leadership and Change 3 Credits

 Evaluation of transformational and servant leadership approaches in a rapidly changing environment.
 Students examine leadership and change models for increasing organizational effectiveness and strategies for developing others.

 ORGS 470 · Emotional Intelligence & Leaders 3 Credits

-Social interaction processes and human behavior is studied from the concept of emotional intelligence, as it focuses on intrapersonal and interpersonal attributes of the leader.
-The positive juxtaposition of authentic leadership, emotional intelligence, and emotional contagion are explored as well.
+A study of social interaction processes and human behavior from the concept of emotional intelligence, as it focuses on intrapersonal and interpersonal attributes of the leader.
+Students explore the positive juxtaposition of authentic leadership, emotional intelligence, and emotional contagion.